Levitra

 Levitra and Cialis are two different types of erectile dysfunction medication.
 Both work by relaxing the blood vessels, and increasing blood flow to the penis.
 This, alongside sexual stimulation, helps to produce a strong erection.
 Different types of erectile dysfunction will work differently for different people.

-The main difference between Levitra and Cialis is that Cialis lasts a lot longer (up to 36 hours).
+The main difference between Levitra and Cialis is that Cialis lasts longer (up to 36 hours).
 Many men prefer to use Cialis because of this, and because it involves less planning.

 However, the downside is that the side effects of Cialis will also last longer.
 Men who find the side effects of their erectile dysfunction medication unpleasant may not enjoy taking Cialis.